cms-dpoa/cloud-processing/standard-gke-cluster-gcs/README.md

 Install kubectl:
 - either [on its own](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-using-native-package-management) or with [Docker Desktop](https://www.docker.com/products/docker-desktop/)

+Note that a Google Cloud billing account needs to be created and assigned to the GCP project that will be used with this repository.

 ### Get the code

 Clone the code using ssh ([generate the ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux) and [add it to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=webui)):